najafireza1996/flutter-crud-test/README.md

 - Use database of choise to store data.

 - Store the phone number in a database with minimized space storage (choose `varchar`/`string`, or `Uint64` whichever store less space).

-### Submit your result

-Please clone this repository in a new github repository in private mode and share with ID: `mason-chase` in private mode on github.com and then create a PR that only shows what you have changed in the project, it means you must make sure that my commits are not erased from the history.